 What Is Hyperautomation?

-- RPA (Robotic Process Automation) – deterministic, rules-based task execution for structured, repetitive workflows
+- RPA (Robotic Process Automation), for deterministic, rules-based execution in structured workflows

-- BPM platforms – workflow orchestration, approval routing, and human-in-the-loop integration
+- BPM and workflow orchestration, for approvals, exception routing, and human-in-the-loop control

 When Hyperautomation Makes Sense